-If you are interested in purchasing a new Infinity, you’ll face the decision of whether to add an extended warranty to your vehicle.
+If you are interested in purchasing a new Infiniti, you’ll face the decision of whether to add an extended warranty to your vehicle.
 Are you curious about whether it’s better to buy an Infinity extended warranty or stick with the standard Infiniti warranty?

 We’re here to answer all your questions regarding Infiniti extended warranty plans.
 After reading this article, you should have a much better understanding of whether an Infiniti extended warranty is right for you.